ephil-ai/ephil.ai/content/activities/reading-groups/ai-deception/index.md

 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 # Set `preview_only` to `true` to just use the image for thumbnails.
 image:
- caption: "Image created with [DALL·E by OpenAI](https://openai.com/dall-e-2/) (prompt: a photo of a robot at a Hollywood party)"
+ caption: "Image created with [DALL·E by OpenAI](https://openai.com/dall-e-2/) (prompt: a photo of a robot that looks like dr evil holding a persian cat)"
  placement: 1
  focal_point: Smart
  preview_only: false